 Want to have a chance to talk with voters about Florida's next governor?
 Let's meet in Riverview to talk to our neighbors door to door.
-Materials and water will be provided! info
+Materials and water

-There’s some talk among Florida liberals to #BoycottPublix, the giant Florida grocery store chain, over its financial support of GOP gubernatorial candidate Adam Putnam because Putnam is supporter of the NRA.here
+There’s some talk among Florida liberals to #BoycottPublix, the giant Florida grocery store chain, over its financial support of GOP gubernatorial candidate Adam Putnam because Putnam is supporter of the NRA. here

 This week, Stogie TV caught up with Elvis Piggott, candidate for County Commission District 5, to get his response on a recent lawsuit filed against him.
 The 30 year-old pastor says that the lawsuit is no more than a hit job from his opponent, Mark Nash.
 Piggott stated that he intends to concentrate on his campaign and not get involved in petty politics.